openCrapal/Projet_Robot/README.md

 Hey!

 So my project, yet another robot..
 Come on it's fun!
-It is actualy a balancing bot, with two coaxial weels, engines, sensors and stuff allowing it to stand in a non-stable position, and to move in my room.
+It is actualy a balancing bot, with two coaxial wheels, engines, sensors and stuff allowing it to stand in a non-stable position, and to move in my room.

 Why?